 The concept of risk and reward is important to understand, as more individuals are beginning to favour investing over the short term, despite not understanding the risks they are taking.
 In fact, many of these same individuals want certainty with their investments regardless of the timeframe, which is something that is very hard to come by.

-What options are available for short term investors?
+What options are available for short-term investors?

 So, if you are looking to invest in the short term, what options do you have and what reasons would you consider investing for the short term?
 Ultimately, this will depend on whether your tolerance to risk is low, medium or high.
-But the obvious choice is the stock market, as you can invest in a myriad of options from low-risk blue-chip stocks or Exchange Traded Funds, to higher risk micro-cap or speculative stocks.
+But the obvious choice is the stock market, as you can invest in a myriad of options from low-risk blue-chip stocks or ETFs, to higher risk micro-cap or speculative stocks.

 Higher risk options include, derivatives and leveraged products such as options, Forex and Contracts for Difference.
 The leveraged nature of these products means they are more volatile and present far greater risk for investors but they can all be used for short-term capital gain while some may deliver income, provided you know and understand what you are doing.

 Other short-term investment options include commodities, such as Gold and Silver, as well as collectibles that can generate a good short-term return if purchased at the right time.
 While property is not normally considered a short-term investment, residential property can be bought and sold for a short-term profit if done well.